-Life is like a supermarket, it is a constant state of change.
-Like life, many new and different things are happening all the time.
-There are new events, products and displays that are very tempting.
+Life is like a supermarket, in a constant state of change.
+Like life, many new and changing preferences become continually available.
+Choices of new products with tempting displays.
 As life, constant change continues, we must adapt for survival.

-The tools of hunter-gathers centuries ago were spears and, bows and arrows.
-The hunter had to act fast or the game would bound away over the countryside never to be seen again.
+The tools of hunter-gathers centuries ago were spears, bows and arrows.
+The hunter had to quickly act or the game would bound away over the countryside never to be seen again.

-In today’s civilised world, the hunting and gathering tools are the shopping trolley and the flat piece of plastic in our wallets.
+In today’s civilised world, hunting and gathering tool s are the shopping trolley and the flat piece of plastic in our wallets.

 So, let’s see what’s on special, grab our trolley and tackle the shopping!

-Ok, as is customary, we start at the fruit and veggies…mmm…look at that delicious celery! and it is on special at 75 cents a bunch!
+Ok, as is customary, we start at the fruit and veggies…mmm…look at that delicious celery!
+It is on special at 75 cents a bunch!
 Mmmmm…mmmmmmmmm.
 Think I’ll come back later.

 Down the next aisle full of personal items, soap, toothpaste, vitamins, deodorant yes, I need deodorant, into the trolley it goes.
 Down to toilet paper wow, four dollars off, that will make some bum happy, I’ll come back to that as well.